onemarcfifty/proxmox-autodeploy/README.md

 * vmbr9 - one of the shaper inbound networks on 10.9.0.0/24
 * vmbr10 - the network between OMR and the OMR client

+### The container Template

+In order to deploy the containers you need an existing Debian 10 template which you can install with pveam

 ### The scripts

 In order to deploy, first run deploy.sh